mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

     sudo chown tomcat6:tomcat6 -R /opt/solr

-Edit the Solr config file as follows.
+Edit the Solr config file as follows:

     sudo nano /opt/solr/example/solr/conf/solrconfig.xml

+Search for `solr.data.dir`.
+It should like this:

+    <dataDir>${solr.data.dir:}</dataDir>

-Search for `solr.data.dir` and change it to this.
+And change it like this to add in the `/opt/solr/example/solr/data` path:

     <dataDir>${solr.data.dir:/opt/solr/example/solr/data}</dataDir>

+Now restart Tomcat like this:

+    sudo service tomcat6 restart

+If it fails to restart with a message like this:

+	* no JDK found - please set JAVA_HOME

+Then let’s edit the Tomcat config file:

+    sudo nano /etc/default/tomcat6

+Find the area for `JAVA_HOME` and set it to the installed Java version like this:

+	#JAVA_HOME=/usr/lib/jvm/openjdk-6-jdk
+	JAVA_HOME=/usr/lib/jvm/java-6-oracle/jre

 ***

-For "undefined field text" open `solrconfig.xml` and defaults in the Solr search handler.
+To deal with an “undefined field text” message open `solrconfig.xml` and defaults in the Solr search handler.

     sudo nano /opt/solr/example/solr/conf/solrconfig.xml